 Yes, sedation dentistry is safe!
 As long as your child meets the dentist’s requirements and follow directions properly, there should be no problem.

 Before the appointment, get your child’s medications approved by the pediatric dentist.
 The drugs in the medication could react badly with the chemicals used in sedation dentistry if you don’t notify the pediatric dentist.
 When the doctor has information about your child’s medical history and medications, they can use sedation medication that is catered to your child’s needs.

 On the day of the procedure, make sure your child has proper supervision.
 Side effects of sedation may include light-headedness, dizziness, tiredness, nausea, and headache, so you’ll want to have someone watch over your child during and after the appointment.
 We recommend giving your child time to rest and recover once the procedure is over.

 Sedation dentistry is usually used in conjunction with an anesthetic gel or injection.
 The sedation medication calms patients and the anesthetic eliminates pain.
 Let us know if your child has any allergies to anesthesia or sedatives!
 If you think your child could benefit from sedation dentistry, give us a call!
 It is completely safe, painless, and effective under the supervision of a licensed and trained pediatric dentist.
 We will make sure to explain the process clearly to your child, so they know what’s to come.

 Fear of the dentist can irreparably damage the teeth and gums.
 It can lead children to avoid the dentist, causing their oral health to decline.
-Our friendly pediatric dentist and fun office should be a place where your child feels safe and comfortable.
+Our friendly pediatric dentist in Katy and fun office should be a place where your child feels safe and comfortable.
 With sedation dentistry, it can be, even for scary procedures like gum grafting and tooth extractions!
 For more information about this topic, head over to our Sedation Information page or give us a call!